SMesser/climate_mortality/README.md

 # Climate Mortality

-This repository contains code originally developed in partial fulfillment of my DATA 670 class at UMUC in Fall 2021.
+This repository contains code originally developed in partial fulfillment of my DATA 670 Data Analytics Capstone class at UMUC in Fall 2021.

 It is intended for processing a large set of data files from  NOAA, WHO, and the CMIP5 climate change projections.
+The overall project is to build a model projecting climate-change impacts on human mortality in the continental United States.
+This model will be built based on current NOAA weather records and WHO mortality data from around the world, on the assumption that local climate is a significant contributor to the causes and rates of death in different countries.

-- Sarah Messer
+Author: Sarah Messer

 ## References